Podcastindex-org/podcast-namespace/README.md

 (optional | multiple)

 This element is used to define the location of an audio or video file to be used as a trailer for the entire podcast or a specific season.
 There can be more than one trailer present in the channel of the feed.
-If there is more than one listed, the most recent one according to it's `pubdate` should be chosen by default within podcast apps.
+If there is more than one listed, the most recent one (according to it's `pubdate`) should be chosen as the preview by default within podcast apps.
 If the `season` attribute is present, it must be a number that matches the format of the `<podcast:season>` tag.
 So, for a podcast that has 3 published seasons, a new `<podcast:trailer season="4">` tag can be put in the channel to later be matched up with a `<podcast:season>4<podcast:season>` tag when it's published within a new `<item>`.